engerlab/HNC_Reports_Agents/README.md

 2. Prompt Configuration/Engineering
 - Utilize a separate prompts.json file to define distinct prompts for each report type (e.g., pathology reports, consultation notes) to facilitate flexible and targeted summarization.
 3. Model Initialization
-- Initialize the appropriate language model (Llama 3.2 via Ollama, OpenAI GPT, or Google Gemini) based on user selection, configuring parameters such as temperature for response variability.
+- Initialize the appropriate language model (Llama 3.2 or Llama 3.3. via Ollama, OpenAI GPT, or Google Gemini) based on user selection, configuring parameters such as temperature for response variability.
 4. Summary Generation
 - For each report, generate a concise summary containing only the key information by feeding the report text and the corresponding prompt into the language model using LangChain’s framework.
 5. Quality Control